TheBraun54/Obsidian-Bible-Project/Bibles/World-English-Bible/18 - Job/Job 5/Job 5.13.md

 ---

-He taketh the wise in their own craftiness; And the counsel of the cunning is carried headlong.
+He takes the wise in their own craftiness; the counsel of the cunning is carried headlong.